Here are a few modes of transportation that will help you during travel

+I will be sharing different modes of transportation you can use during travel so you can make your choice.
 If you are not a fan of air travel or travelling a shorter distance, other options in terms of transport can be quite handy.
 I absolutely love Ferry rides and would go for them instead of planes especially for going between islands in places like Greece or Croatia.

 Walk, Hike, Cycle

 I love to walk and have recently gotten into Hiking and cycling and absolutely love how amazing it is.
 It helps me stay close to nature, find unexpected places and even sit and meditate in nature.
 My favourite app is AllTrails, they also have a website.
 You can see the details of the hike, its difficulty level and reviews from other hikers as well as what would you need for the hike.
 For cycling, you can hire cycles locally in most cities in touristy areas or even from hostels.
 In big cities, you have apps which help you locate cycles nearby and pay digitally to use them.
 You will have to check based on the city.
 This helps the environment as well.
 You can learn more about ecotourism here.

 Plane, Train, Car, Ferry or Bus?

 Not every country is the same and you don’t know what the infrastructure is like and what your best mode for transportation is.
 Luckily there is some help to hand.
 I love Rome2Rio!
 It shows all different options in going from Point A to Point B with the estimated cost associated with each option.
 Give it a try; you will love it as well!

 Another mode of transportation are trains.
 Train service is very country dependent and while you can get a good idea about train costs and book tickets online throughout most of the developed world, it can be an absolutely harrowing experience; Pakistan has a ridiculously bad train system for instance.
 There are other countries that don’t ever bother like Iceland and then there are some that turn it into a dream through a fairytale-like Switzerland or Scotland.